 - No alt-text making the page inaccessible for some

 - Thin content where you need an average of 2400 words to rank on top

 In case the issue isn’t with your content, maybe you need to increase the scope of your audit to include technical elements as well.

 As per Statista, globally, there are over 3.5 billion users of various social media platforms.
 And apart from connecting with friends and family, the platforms are now used to disburse information and give recommendations.

 Any content that is shared on social media can be seen as an unstructured citation.
 And this helps in boosting a business’s search engine ranking.

 During the SEO audit, see if your website has all the tools to make your content sharable.
-This includes social sharing buttons that allow a given blog post or section of a website to be shared directly on Twitter, Facebook, and LinkedIn, etc.
+This includes social sharing buttons that allow a given blog post or section of a website to be shared directly on Twitter, Facebook, and Cancel Linkedin Premium on iPhone, etc.

 For the long-run, conduct an analysis to see which of your content has received the most engagement via social shares and comments.
 Note these topics down and use them as a reference point when developing content that can go viral in the future.

 Also, you can see the type of content that usually is shared immensely on social media to see how you fit in.
 However, note that this may not be applicable to your website if you operate within a niche.
 Here are the top web articles that were shared on Facebook.